Joshua-Repos/platformer-game/README.md

 # platformer-game
-specialthanks to dissimulate forhelping to code this project.
+special thanks to code.org for showing me this code.